foges/cgls_cuda/README.md

 minimize ||Ax - b||_2^2 + s ||x||_2^2,
 ```

 by using the [Conjugate Gradient method](http://en.wikipedia.org/wiki/Conjugate_gradient_method) (CG).
 It is more numerically stable than simply applying CG to the normal equations.
-The implementation supports both CSR and CSC matrices in single and double precision.
+The implementation supports both CSR and CSC matrices in single and double precision, as well as abstract operators for computing `Ax` and `A^Tx`.

 ####Performance